wp-plugins/football-pool/readme.txt

 * New shortcode to support the user defined rankings.
 * New shortcode to show prediction form for a group of matches or bonus questions.
 * All dates in the front-end are localized using date_i18n().
-* All plugin options are now stored in an array in the wp_options table.
+* Plugin options are stored in an array in the wp_options table.
 * Bug fix: if charts were disabled the plugin could break other plugins that use javascript (thanks AndresCZ).
 * Bug fix: description text of widgets was not correct in the WordPress admin.
 * Bug fix: when using the plugin in a different language the 'Save & Close' buttons did not work correctly in the admin.